voltou91/JsonModule/README.md

 # Operator Module

 OperatorModule handles ternary conditions in strings and overrides.
 For Example with this string "Good {day?morning:evening} !", OperatorModule will get the ternary condition and replace the good result.
 If day (boolean here) is true, the string displays "Good morning !".
-Your conditions can be of type x>y?a:b, and supports nesting of ternary conditions such as x>y?x'==y'?a:b:c.
+Your conditions can be of type x>y?a:b, and supports nesting of ternary conditions such as x>y? x'==y'? a:b : c.

 # Cache